thehonorguard/mkdocs/docs/RoleGuide/medic.md

 Alright, so the first bullets start flying and one of your fellow squad members got shot.

-The first priority should be to call out who got shot and where to your squad leader.<br>Sometimes squad leaders are in a much better position to rescue wounded soldiers than a medic.<br>Right after this the evaluation phase starts: is the soldier simply wounded or unconscious as well?
+The first priority should be to call out who got shot and what their location is to your squad leader.<br>Sometimes squad leaders are in a much better position to organize a rescue for a wounded soldier than a medic.<br>Right after this the evaluation phase starts: is the soldier simply wounded or unconscious as well?

 - Wounded